Skip to Content

 • Red onion.
 Red onions are naturally sweet and intensely flavorful when caramelized.

 • Ciabatta rolls.
-As Ciabatta is made from lean yeast, it has a moist and chewy texture that perfectly soaks up the tri-tip’s juices.
+As ciabatta is made from lean yeast, it has a moist and chewy texture that perfectly soaks up the tri-tip’s juices.

 • Creamy horseradish sauce.
 Complements the beef and provolone with a spicy tang.